axtk/reqsrv/README.md

 // wrapping into the `Schema` generic type is optional, but
 // this helps validate the schema structure by means of `tsc` type ServiceSchema = Schema<{
-    // a URL path of an API target can contain colon-prefixed
+    // a schema key can be any unique string, for an HTTP API
-    // parameters specified in `request.params`
-    'GET /items/:id': {
+    // a pair of a method and a path can serve this purpose 'GET /items/:id': {
         request: {
             // `params` can be omitted if the URL path is fixed and